Types of IT Jobs: 9 Critical Roles Worth Exploring

 - Researching new network technologies to determine future needs

-Computer user support specialists are on the front lines of IT as they assist users with a wide variety of day to day issues—whether that’s trouble connecting to WiFi, configuring a new workstation or troubleshooting issues connecting to the new printer.
-Additionally, they may assist network and systems administrators with larger scale software or hardware rollouts.
+Computer support specialists are on the front lines of IT as they assist users with a wide variety of day-to-day issues—for example, trouble connecting to Wi-Fi, configuring a new workstation or troubleshooting issues connecting to the new printer.
+Additionally, they may assist network and systems administrators with larger-scale software or hardware rollouts.
 They are natural problem solvers and strong communicators who troubleshoot and evaluate computer problems promptly and efficiently, serving a critical role within any organization.

-- Listening to users’ description of computer problems, ask questions, and evaluate their needs
+- Listening to users’ descriptions of computer problems, asking questions and evaluating their needs

 - Walking users through steps to solve their problems

 - Setting up and repairing computer equipment and devices